imamchishty/trace-request-filter/README.md

 To enable easy access to the request Id value it gets stored on as a ThreadLocal variable.
 Please note that the MDC and the ThreadLocal gets cleaned up in this filter.

-If you're using Spring then [thread-context-aspect](https://github.com/imamchishty/thread-context-aspect) and [thread-context-handler](https://github.com/imamchishty/thread-context-handler) would be able to use the `request-id` and add more contextual details to the thread context.
+If you're using Spring then [thread-context-aspect](https://github.com/imamchishty/thread-context-aspect) and [thread-context-handler](https://github.com/imamchishty/thread-context-handler) would be able to use the properties and add more contextual details to the thread context.
 Please refer to those projects for more details.

 ## Thread Local

 The request Id is also stored as a Thread Local variable.
-A static library, [Thread Local Utility](https://github.com/imamchishty/threadlocal-string-utility) has been used to manage it (set/get/remove).
+A static library, [Thread Local Utility](https://github.com/imamchishty/filter-request-id/blob/master/src/main/java/com/shedhack/filter/requestid/helper/RequestHelper.java) has been used to manage it (set/get/remove).
+The object stored in the TL is a [__RequestModel__](https://github.com/imamchishty/filter-request-id/blob/master/src/main/java/com/shedhack/filter/requestid/model/RequestModel.java).
 You can use this library to get access to the variable.
 The filter will also clear the TL.

+## MDC

+Using slf4j's MDC the following properties are

+- __request-id__
+- __group-id__
+- __caller-id__

+These are set via the `setMDC(RequestModel model)` method.
+You could override this whilst extending RequestIdFilter.

+The MDC is cleared by the filter.

 ### web.xml